mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 NOTE:
 \* Nodes configuration is given as it is fixed for performance testing to ensure pod vcpu / memory ratios and avoid scaling during testing.
-In production deployments there is no need to assign pods to nodes - as long as the same aggregated vCPU and Memory are available within the cluster and the number of nodes and their location takes into account the desired availability.
+In production deployments there is no need to assign pods to nodes.
+A minimum of three nodes in three different availability zones is strongly recommended to align with resilient cloud architecture practices.

 Next are the backend components that run on static compute VMs via Omnibus (or External PaaS services where applicable):